cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.5.2 =
+Product reviews on parent products are now also added to the variants of the parent product

+= 6.5.1 =
+Solved a bug: PHP warning showing sometimes when changes to products were made.
+Issue has been solved now.

+= 6.5.0 =
+Added support for nested product details XML for Google Shopping Actions

+= 6.4.9 =
+Added support for Google Shopping Actions: https://support.google.com/merchants/answer/7378924?hl=en

+= 6.4.8 =
+Put all Shareasale.com fields on required
+Increased performance plugin when lots of filters and rules were set

+= 6.4.7 =
+Removed the low_stock_amount feature as it is only supported for WC 3.7 users

+= 6.4.6 =
+Added a template for Shareasale.com
+Fixed a bug: filters on category names that had a "&" in it did not work.
+Issue has been fixed.

 = 6.4.5 =
 Fixed a bug: price filters on non numeric values did not work properly.
 Issue has been fixed.